zeek/zeek-pkg-web/README.md

 `secrets/.env` has a set of variables for passwords and such that PHP will need to connect to the database and update the packages list from GitHub.

+## Initialize an SSL certificate

+- Edit `cert_setup/ssl-update.sh` and set the `DOMAINS` and `EMAIL` values to be sane for your installation.
+- Run the `cert_setup/init-certs.sh` script.
+This will generate a Let's Encrypt certificate, store it in the location that nginx container will use, and add a cron task to automatically update it.
+- Edit `docker/nginx-default.conf` and set the hostname in the `ssl_certificate` and `ssl_certificate_key` values to match the `DOMAINS` setting from earlier.

 ## (For development only) Enable the database container

 - Edit `docker-compose.yml` and uncomment the section for the `db` service